-ADDITIONAL REINVESTMENT ALLOWANCE
+REINVESTMENT ALLOWANCE

-The Additional Reinvestment Allowance incentive was announced under the Pelan Jana Semula Ekonomi Negara (PENJANA) and subsequently, in Budget 2022.
-To further encourage the reinvestment activities of existing companies, the Additional Reinvestment Allowance will be given to the manufacturing projects and selected agricultural activities whose RA and Special RA incentives periods have expired and continue reinvesting in year of assessment (YA) 2020 to year of assessment (YA) 2024.
+The Additional Reinvestment Allowance incentive was announced under the Pelan Jana Semula Ekonomi Negara (PENJANA).
+To further encourage the reinvestment activities of existing companies, the Additional Reinvestment Allowance will be given to the manufacturing projects and selected agricultural activities whose RA and Special RA incentives period have expired and continue reinvesting in year of assessment (YA) 2020 to year of assessment (YA) 2022.

-The incentive is given at the rate of 60% on the qualifying capital expenditure incurred for reinvestment activities made within 3+2 years of assessment (YA 2020 - YA 2024).
+The incentive is given at the rate of 60% on the qualifying capital expenditure incurred for reinvestment activities made within 3 years of assessment (YA 2020 - YA 2022).